mags0ft/hle-eval-ollama/README.md

 ## How to use it

 It's luckily simple!
-First of all, make sure to have a [Huggingface](https://huggingface.co/) account.
+First of all, make sure to have a [Hugging Face](https://huggingface.co/) account.
 The HLE dataset is **gated**, which means that you will need to authenticate in order to use it.
-You may want to visit the [HLE page](https://huggingface.co/datasets/cais/hle) on HuggingFace and agree to your information being submitted.
+You may want to visit the [HLE page](https://huggingface.co/datasets/cais/hle) on Hugging Face and agree to your information being submitted.

 ```bash
 python3 -m venv .venv